Frijol/climate-change/GLOSSARY.md

 ## DRAM
 Demand Response Auction Mechanism, a more open energy supply bidding process than currently employed by Western U.S. utilities

+## droop
+in a generator, the responsiveness to frequency change (so, the size of the deadband)

 ## droop control
 a mechanism for speed control of a primary power generator such that it runs at the same frequency as all of the other generators on the grid.
 It adjusts mechanical torque of generator mechanisms based on frequency, which takes 3-10 seconds in most systems [Hiskens, 26][Hiskens]